 We measured, weighed and marked this young female (550 mm in length and 40.6g).
-The next we photographed her and released her, in the same place we had found her the night before.
+The next day we released her in the same place we had found her the night before.
 We all hoped that she would find some food soon.

-She continued to eat as we watched in awe for about 30 minutes then, as she moved her coils to adjust her position, she ended up hanging straight down from the branch.
-She was exhausted and unable to lift the weight of her body and the bird (that was hanging from her mouth) back up into a secure method.
-After a few minutes like this she fell with a thump to the ground.
+She continued to eat as we watched in awe for about 30 minutes.
+Then, as she moved her coils to adjust her position, she ended up hanging straight down from the branch with just a few centimetres of her tail coiled round a small stem on the branch – it was the only part of her body that was still holding on and keeping her from falling to the ground..
+She was exhausted and unable to lift the weight of her body and the bird (that was still hanging from her mouth) back up into a secure position.
+After a few minutes like this she lost her grip and fell with a thump to the ground.

 We gasped with shock and hoped she had not hurt herself in the fall.
 Upon a closer inspection she seemed to be ok, but our next concern was that she might abandon her meal.
 We left her alone and asked the workers at the station to avoid using that path so she wouldn’t be disturbed.

 We went back to the lab to work with some other snakes that we had caught the night before.
 Every 15 minutes or so one of us went to check to see how she was doing and after a few checks, she was eating enthusiastically.
 We all breathed a sigh of relief and went back to work.
 Later that afternoon we checked again and she was nowhere to be seen.

 I hope we will see her again over the next few weeks and months and with any luck she will stay around the station grounds until adulthood.
 Only time will tell…